couchbaselabs/docs-ng/content/couchbase-lite/cbl-android/cbl-android-2100-direct-depend.markdown

-## Adding Couchbase Lite via Direct Code Dependency
+## Adding Couchbase Lite Directly

-If you need to debug or hack on Couchbase Lite, you can include the Couchbase Lite code directly in a project rather than using the Maven artifact dependencies.
+If you need to debug Couchbase Lite, you can optionally include the Couchbase Lite code directly to your project rather than using the Maven artifact dependencies (as described previously in [Adding Couchbase Lite to a Project](#adding-couchbase-lite-to-a-project)).
+If you choose to  add Couchbase Lite directly to your project, remove the Maven dependencies.

+Follow these steps to add Couchbase Lite directly to your project:

-**Add submodules:**
+**Add submodules**

 1. Change to the parent **MyProject** directory, which contains the **settings.gradle** file.